Auscitte/auscitte.github.io/_posts/2019-02-06-Crash-Dump-Analysis.md

 ---------
 {% endhighlight %}

-A DLL is failing to initilize which should not surprise us for we have just stripped Windows subsystem of one of its key components, basesrv.dll.
+A DLL is failing to initilize, which should not surprise us for we have just stripped Windows subsystem of one of its key components, basesrv.dll.
 While a tempting promt to dig deeper into the inner workings of Windows kernel, this error by itself is of no importance here for it will not contribute much to figuring out the reason behind the original crash.
 More interesting to us, is the loaded modules list.

 <div class="env-header">cdb: List of Unloaded Modules #2</div>
 {% highlight none linenos %}